Application Whitelisting: What You Need to Know

 • Planning the whole process takes place long before the IT team starts building the actual whitelist.
 It is important for IT admins to critically understand and observe the application needs of every employee working in the company before going ahead with the list.

-• To reduce the volume of policies, IT can associate the same application whitelist with a group or department with similar requirements.
+• To reduce the volume of policies, IT can associate the same application whitelist with a group or department that has similar requirements.

 • An undefined application whitelist policy will do more harm than good.
-Therefore, it is important to deploy tentative whitelists in audit mode, allowing all applications to run except the blacklisted ones.
+Therefore, it is important to deploy tentative whitelists in audit mode, which will allow all applications to run except the blacklisted ones.
 It is recommended that IT admins enable this mode using log collection, which takes place every time an employee tries to access a blacklisted application.

 Applications Whitelisting with Scalefusion